Navigation & Path Planning

 Nav2 has built-in recovery behaviors for when the robot gets stuck.

-• Clear costmap: Reset the costmap to remove ghost obstacles from old sensor data
+• Clear costmap: Remove ghost obstacles from old sensor data

-• Spin: Rotate in place to get new sensor readings
+• Spin: Rotate in place for new sensor readings

-• Back up: Drive backwards to recover from a tight space
+• Back up: Drive backwards from tight space

-• Wait: Pause and hope a dynamic obstacle moves
+• Wait: Pause for a dynamic obstacle to move

-If all recovery behaviors fail: Nav2 aborts the goal and reports failure.
-Your code needs to handle this — goals don't always succeed!
-This is very common with physical robots.
+If all fail: Nav2 aborts the goal.
+Your code must handle goal failure — this is common with physical robots.

 Using Nav2 with TurtleBot3

-1. Wait for Nav2 to fully start (watch terminal for "Creating bond timer")
+1. Wait for Nav2 to start ("Creating bond timer" in terminal)

 2. Set initial pose with "2D Pose Estimate" in RViz